Affiliate Disclosure

 - Cheapest capable DA

-- Cult favourite for the money
+- Cult favorite for the money

 Why buy it: surprising performance on a rock-bottom budget.